xwillxu/xwillxu/README.md

 ![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=xwillxu&repo=Python-Arcade-Helping-Code)

 ## Today
-School's Today!
-It's Wednesday!
-Date Feb 16th, 2022
+Rained In!
+No school!
+It's Thursday!
+Date Feb 17th, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)